-RECOMMENDATION: Support and Approval of the 2021/22 Employee Compensation & Benefits Budget.
+RECOMMENDATION: That the Board Approve the Final FY 2021/22 Employee Compensation & Benefits Budget.

 BACKGROUND AND DISCUSSION

 In preparation for the FY 2021/22 Budget, Human Resources and department heads have been reviewing current staffing levels, workloads, department effectiveness, as well as operational changes across all departments to forecast future staffing needs.